Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: Introduction

 \section{Introduction}

-The Gauge-Bethe correspondence states that quantum integrable models correspond to the supersymmetric gauge theories.
-The XXX Heisenberg spin chain model was considered as one of primary examples of Gauge-Bethe correspondence in the original papers \cite{NS-GB1,NS-GB2}.
-It was argued that the supersymmetric vacua of softly broken 2d $\mathcal{N}=(4,4)$ theory by the mass of adjoint chiral multiplet, usually called as 2d $\mathcal{N}=(2,2)^*$ theory, is naturally identified with Bethe ansatz equation for XXX spin chain model.
-Also, twisted superpotential was identified with Yang-Yang potential.
+The Gauge-Bethe correspondence states that quantum integrable models correspond to supersymmetric gauge theories.
+The XXX Heisenberg spin chain model was considered as one of the primary examples of the Gauge-Bethe correspondence in the original papers \cite{NS-GB1,NS-GB2}.
+It was argued that the supersymmetric vacua of the softly broken 2d $\mathcal{N}=(4,4)$ $U(N)$ gauge theory by the mass of the adjoint chiral multiplet, usually called 2d $\mathcal{N}=(2,2)^*$ $U(N)$ gauge theory, is naturally identified with the Bethe ansatz equation for the XXX$_{1/2}$ spin chain model.
+Also, the twisted superpotential was identified with the Yang-Yang potential.